Discord-Oxygen/Discord-ExpireBot/README.md

 ## Credit
 This branch is the original code, not made by me.
-I only helped and send feedback/did testing etc. The original Creator wants to stay private, so we decided to make the bot my own.
+I only helped, did small bugfixes and send feedback/did testing etc. The original Creator wants to stay private, so we decided to make the bot my own.
 I won't update this branch, except for critical bugs.

 ## Invite